rwxrob/hugo-tutorial-link-data-to-type/README.md

 ### Automated Data Views

 You can probably see where this is going.
 Most data is read and viewed way more often than it is written.
-Workflows are even emerging with watchdogs and cron jobs that auto dump to `data` triggering a live data validation process followed by a Hugo compile and push deployment.
+Hugo workflows are being combined with watchdogs and cron jobs that auto dump to `data` triggering a live data validation process followed by a Hugo compile and push deployment.

 In this sense Hugo sites are just what traditional database people would see as "views" of the data.
 This concept of "views" to organize and simplify large amounts of data is a long-standing best-practice and architecture.
 Hugo just happens to be perfect for the job.

 ## What You Already Need to Know